ibm-messaging/mq-dev-samples/TechCon21/README.md

 docker exec -ti mqtls /bin/bash
 ```

-Once attached ot the container with a bash shell
+Once attached to the container with a bash shell

 ```
 runmqsc QM1